the-danish-national-archives/DaisyRaNoget/README.md

 ## Basic

-This project is running on node v.9.4.0 and using npm package manager.
+This project is running on node **v9.4.0** and using npm package manager.

-The entire project is built on (Bootstrap 4.0)[https://getbootstrap.com/docs/4.0/getting-started/introduction/]
+The entire project is built on Bootstrap 4.0: https://getbootstrap.com/docs/4.0/getting-started/introduction/

+For all tables in the project it's using DataTables: https://datatables.net/ - they have a great API to help building custom tables.

 ## Installation and running this Project

+To get started - install all dependencies:

+`npm install`

 To start it use a local web server.
 You can install this package through npm that does the job: https://www.npmjs.com/package/http-server.
 To install open your terminal and type the following: